 The students will become more observant of the traffic situation they find themselves in.
 They will learn to look far enough ahead to anticipate unwise actions of other drivers.
 As the students master the application of physics to drive their cars, they will make fewer unwise driving actions themselves.
 They will understand why they should always wear their own seatbelts, and why they should insist that their passengers wear seatbelts, too.

 The Tire Rack Street Survival school is a safe teen driving program, designed to go beyond today's required driver education and give teens across the U.S. the driving tools and hands-on experience they need to become safer, smarter drivers.
 The school provides trained and qualified in-car driving instructors as well as valuable classroom experience for each student.

 Last year, over 5,000 teenagers died in motor vehicle crashes, the leading killer of American youths aged 16 to 19, accounting for more than 40 percent of fatalities in that age bracket.
 To reduce this number we developed Tire Rack Street Survival, a non-profit, national driver education program aimed at teaching teens the skills they need to stay alive behind the wheel.

-We've conducted more than 100 schools each of the last two years, training even more teenagers to become safe, responsible drivers.
-Our goal for 2016 is 125 schools, from New Hampshire to California and Florida to Minnesota.
+We've conducted more than 100 schools each of the last four years, training even more teenagers to become safe, responsible drivers.
+Our goal for 2017 is 125 schools, from New Hampshire to California and Florida to Minnesota.